core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-gname-query2-example title="Example of application group name in URI query (2/2)"}

-* URI authority component -- If this method is used, the application group is identified by the authority component as a whole.
+* URI authority component -- If this method is used, the application group is identified by the authority component as a whole (see example in {{fig-gname-auth-example}}).

    In particular, the application group has the same name of the CoAP group expressed by the group URI (see {{sec-groupnaming-coap}}).
 Thus, this method can only be used if there is a one-to-one mapping between CoAP groups and application groups (see {{sec-groupdef-grouprelations}}).

-   A full example is provided in {{fig-gname-auth-example}}.

 ~~~~~~~~~~~